LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 ## Workflow
 **For each** user story given for each milestone, you must follow the following process:

+**Use the VSTS Cheat Sheet as a reference on how to do each requirement**

 1. Create a new user story/work item for each provided user story.
 2. Add tasks to your user story (have at least 2, but no more than 4)
 3. Approve the user story that you just created